BugleVol/bugle-server/README.md

 - For stopping the server, Press the Enter key on keyboard.
 - For opening the sbt console, type sbt from the command prompt.

-** To force Heroku to use a specific buildpack: [Buildpacks](https://devcenter.heroku.com/articles/buildpacks)